The full list

 LP - Carota (Borgatti BLP 005 - 1978)

-Franco Carotta, former guitarist and bassist with the 60's beat group Judas from Bologna, released two solo albums under the surname of Carota.
+Franco Carotta, former guitarist and bassist with the 60's beat group Judas from Bologna, released two solo albums under the nickname Carota.

 The first one, in a singer-songwriter style, also included a song by Fabrizio De André and was released by a small label from Casalecchio di Reno, Emilia.